mat-docs/Portal.Site/docs/manual/index.md

 :   _Understand how Scatterplot **Data Point Mode** alters the way samples are plotted for the Scatterplot display_

 [Decode dll](articles/decode-dll.md) (2021-11-29)
-:   _Instructions to upgrade existing decode dll to work with ATLAS 10.4.4_
+:   _Instructions to upgrade existing decode dll to work with ATLAS (version 10.4.4 onwards)_

 [Session Markers](articles/markers.md) (2021-12-12)
 :   _Information on annotating ranges of data using markers_